mingodad/citadel/README.txt

 	Martin Mouritzen

-   This program is open source software released under the terms of the GNU General Public License.
+   This program is open source software released under the terms of the GNU General Public License, version 2.
 Please read COPYING.txt for more licensing information.

    WebCit bundles the Prototype JavaScript Framework, writen by Sam Stephenson [http://prototype.conio.net].
 These components are licensed to